Quick Answer

 Choose FME when: You need fast deployment for ETL-style workflows, have limited coding skills, or need to integrate many legacy data sources.
 FME excels at "connect everything" scenarios.

 Stay with ESRI when: Your workflows are heavily dependent on ESRI-specific extensions (Network Analyst, Spatial Analyst), team has no Python appetite, or contractual requirements mandate ESRI.
-See our ESRI migration economics analysis for when this makes sense.
+See our ESRI migration economics analysis and the Axis Agents ESRI migration service for when and how to make the transition.

 Most enterprises end up with a hybrid: Python for core analytical pipelines (where you need scale and flexibility), FME for legacy data integration (where you need broad format support), and ESRI retained for specialist use cases (complex cartography, network analysis).